Rheumatoid Arthritis and Pregnancy: Pros and Cons

 Complications during pregnancy due to RA are uncommon.

-The risk of passing RA on to your child is extremely low.
+The risk of passing RA on to your child is extremely low; however family history is an important risk factor for RA.

 Cons for Pregnancy with RA